amyyzz08/HomeLoan_Prediction/README.md

 <p>A lot of factors are considered when making the decision wheather or not a home loan is approved by Banks or other financial institutions.
 </p>

-<p>With the help of machine learning and the details of an applicants details of their current living and financial situations, we can predict if the applicant is elibible for a particular home loan or not.</p>
+<p>With the help of machine learning and the details of an applicants details of their current living and financial situations, we can predict if the applicant is eligible for a particular home loan or not.</p>

 <p>Following this notion, I was curious to see what factors would impact the loan approval status the most and the strength of these correlations.</p>